-We deliver practical answers to house structure, wet basements and sinking concrete slab problems.
+Find a professional who delivers practical answers to house structure, wet basements and sinking concrete slab problems.

 So if your house near UW is showing some symptoms of having one of these problems, you should make a short call and talk about it.